 The Idle Logout feature will drop a user from the system after a specified period of time passes without any input from the user's keyboard.
 This prevents the system from getting clogged up with inactive users who have forgotten to log out.
 The operator can also set the time specified for the Idle Logout using the Set Idle Logout Time procedure in System Administration.

-1) From the Start Processes Menu, select "Start Idle Logout".
-Press 3 < Return >.
+From the Start Processes Menu, select "Start Idle Logout".
+Press the specified option number and Return>.
 You will see the message:

 Do you wish to start the Idle Logout?
 Y[es], N[o]